Skip to main content

 We’ve gathered some of our favorite tips for common eye concerns.
 Below, you’ll find simple, actionable advice for choosing and applying eyeshadow to suit your specific needs.
 From creating dimension on hooded eyes to selecting the perfect shades to make deep-set eyes stand out, these suggestions are designed to help you feel amazing.
 With a few key adjustments, you can ensure your eye makeup always looks smooth, polished, and perfectly you.

-The Best Eyeshadow for Deep-Set Eyes
+Best for Deep-Set Eyes

 If you have deep-set eyes, your goal is to bring them forward and make them appear brighter.
 The key is strategic placement of light and dark shades.
 Start by applying a light, shimmery color across your entire eyelid, from the lash line to the crease.
 This will catch the light and create an illusion of more space.
 Shades like champagne, soft gold, or light pink work beautifully.